codeparkhouston/git-workshop-handbook/02-git-together/07-close-issues.md

 {%endmode %}

 Browse around on the repo online and see how the recipes book is turning out!

+{%mode mode="mentor" %}
+> **Info** Lead your team in a show-and-tell of different libraries that are on GitHub.
+Ask first what they've heard of or used, and pull up their repos online.
+[Bootstrap](https://github.com/twbs/bootstrap) might be a a great candidate for this.
+Or, for members more familiar with data analysis, [ggplot2](https://github.com/hadley/ggplot2), [jupyter/iPython notebook](https://github.com/jupyter/notebook).
+Show how contributions have been made to these projects using similar workflows to what we just did.
+>
+> Congratulate team members on their shiny green contribution box on their profiles.
+{%endmode %}

+{%mode mode="mentor-cli" %}
+> **Info** Lead your team in a show-and-tell of different libraries that are on GitHub.
+Ask first what they've heard of or used, and pull up their repos online.
+[Bootstrap](https://github.com/twbs/bootstrap) might be a a great candidate for this.
+Or, for members more familiar with data analysis, [ggplot2](https://github.com/hadley/ggplot2), [jupyter/iPython notebook](https://github.com/jupyter/notebook).
+Show how contributions have been made to these projects using similar workflows to what we just did.
+>
+> Congratulate team members on their shiny green contribution box on their profiles.
+{%endmode %}

 > **Comment**
 > Revel in the glory of your team's first git collaboration!
 Celebrate, discuss, review, ask questions, and take a break.